muggy8/improbable/have-and-havenot/fm9kS34V.md

 it made me feel a bit better knowing that the aquarium was probably safe.

 "I...
 I am unable to answer your questions."
-I said knowing full well that that sounded like an invatation for Phanna to attack.
+I said knowing full well that that sounded like an invitation for Phanna to attack.

 But I have to protect the Aquarium and I was confident in my chances of winning a fight against Phanna.